wu-shuyi/wu-shuyi.github.io/menu/learning resources.md

 I used to run GLM with [SPM](https://www.fil.ion.ucl.ac.uk/spm/course/slides23-oct/), but switch to [nilearn](https://nilearn.github.io/stable/index.html) for my current project.
 My notes will come out soon:) <br>

 <font size="4">(3) results plot </font> <br>
+There are plenty of toolbox that could plot imaging results.
+Here I would like to share some toolbox that I am familiar with and are still popular.
 [mricorGL](https://www.nitrc.org/projects/mricrogl).
 [nilearn](https://nilearn.github.io/stable/plotting/index.html).
 [paraview](https://docs.paraview.org/en/latest/).
 Feel free to check my [note](https://www.notion.so/ParaView-for-plotting-cluster-activation-4c6d74afee8640649330c83957a6ffec?pvs=4) for your reference.